-NZFMA requires that NZFMA member banks providing quotations used in the Closing Rate process agree to comply with the NZFMA Code of Ethics & Code of Conduct.
+NZFMA requires that Price-makers providing quotations used in the Closing Rate process agree to comply with the NZFMA Code of Ethics & Code of Conduct.
 This Code sets out ethical principles for acceptable standards of behaviour in the over-the-counter financial markets and promotes responsible decision-making by participants.